adimasmrid/Final_Project-Sanbercode/README.md

 Description
 ---
 The graph above shows the correlation between two interrelated variables, GDPperkapita - Pendapatan, and Kematian_anak - Harapan_hidup.
-1. GDPperkapita - Pendapatan = The graph shows several points from the bottom rising upwards, which means that there is a positive correlation when the x variable is getting bigger, the y variable is also getting bigger.
-It can be seen that there are several countries that have high 'Pendapatan' and high 'GDPperkapita'.
+1. GDPperkapita - Pendapatan = It can be seen that there are several countries that have high 'Pendapatan' and high 'GDPperkapita'.
-2. Kematian_anak - Harapan_hidup = This graph shows several points from the top going down, it means that there is a negative correlation when the x variable is getting bigger, it will be opposite to the y variable, and vice versa.It can be seen that there are several countries that have low 'Kematian_anak' and high 'Harapan_hidup.
+2. Kematian_anak - Harapan_hidup = It can be seen that there are several countries that have low 'Kematian_anak' and high 'Harapan_hidup.

 Analysis Crossing Bivariate Description
 ---